 In the next step, you will need your Cake Pop silicone mold.
 Shape the cookie mixture into balls (by hand or a cookie scoop) and place them in the bottom of the silicone mold.

 Repeat this process until all the dough is used up.
 Now close the silicone mold and place the cake pop sticks.

 Place the filled cake pop mold in the freezer for at least one hour so that the dough balls are nice and firm for coating with chocolate.

-While the cake pops are sitting in the freezer, you can melt the chocolate in the meantime.
+While the cake pops are in the freezer, you can melt the chocolate in the meantime.

 Water bath: If you use a water bath for melting, you need two pots of different sizes.
 Fill one pot 3-4 finger-widths with water and place the second, smaller pot in it.
 The second pot should not touch the water!
 Now put the chocolate to be melted into the upper, smaller pot and melt it over moderate heat while stirring over the rising steam.

 Tempering unit: Add the chocolate to be melted to the tempering unit and set it to the appropriate melting temperature.
-White and milk chocolate: 40 °C, dark chocolate 50 °C.
+White and milk chocolate: 40 °C // 104 °F, dark chocolate 50 °C // 122 °F.

-You can start coating as soon as the cooling time is over and the chocolate is at the right temperature (30 °C // 86 °F).
+You can start coating when the cooling time is over and the chocolate is at the right temperature (30 °C // 86 °F).

 And so, you made gorgeous Lotus Biscoff Cake Pops!
 No baking is required! 😀 Now enjoy this little delicacy alone or together!
 Have fun!